- Optimizely Web Experimentation

 For example, Optimizely Experimentation and Google Analytics use a different “visitor” definition.

-If you have similar visitor counts but different conversion counts for an event, you will want to look closely at the event on each platform.
+If you have similar visitor counts but different conversion counts for an event, look closely at the event on each platform.
 Two similarly named events are not necessarily tracking the exact same action taken by visitors.

 Check with your engineers to see how each event is being tracked.
 Make sure your events track the same things the same way.
-If they don’t, you will have dissimilar data.
+If they do not, you will have dissimilar data.

 In Optimizely Experimentation, a user's actions only count toward A/B tests for which they still meet the audience conditions.
 If your other analytics platform continues to track users after they no longer meet the audience condition, your Optimizely Experimentation results page may show lower total conversions.